farmOS/farmOS/docs/community/contribute.md

 ## Planning and General Discussion

-The farmOS community hosts a [farmOS Monthly Call] via Google Hangouts.
+The farmOS community hosts a [farmOS Monthly Call].
 Anyone is welcome to join.

 The [farmOS Forum] is a great place for discussions, support requests, sharing workflow ideas, etc.